cukapd/ajt/_posts/2021-01-29-access-your-phone-camera-from-anywhere-by-ip-webcam.md

 • Share your phone IP and remotely access its cameras and microphone

-• Use your old phone as a security camera andaccess it from anywhere
+• Use your old phone as a security camera and access it from anywhere

 {: .box-note}
 • Steps: